 Notifies the VR counselor that the phase adjustment was approved or denied

-Note: This is only available if the adjustment is within the program year quarter the case was closed.
+Note: This is available only if the adjustment is within the program year quarter the case was closed.

 If the phase adjustment is approved, the VR counselor closes the case as a successful closure in RHW.